SovnSkyrim/QWEST/README.md

 #### Immersive W. Encounters
 - NEW EVENTS
   - NPCs: Jarl's Housecarls: Disabled (causes issues)

-#### Imperious Racials (EnaiRim)
-- Nothing is really important, you can toggle stuff depending on your Race though!
-Remember that you can't switch race/sex using Showracemenu because of such a mod!

 #### LOTD Settings
 - LOTD Settings → General → Shippment Crate Locations :